-That’s why it’s so important that you build and maintain a strong and authentic brand for your organization, one that keeps customers feeling good and keeps your organization differentiated from the competition.
+That’s why it’s so important that you build and maintain a strong and authentic brand for your organization, one that always puts the customer first, keeps customers feeling good and keeps your organization differentiated from the competition.
 The Brand Audit provides the foundation for this essential work.

 What is a Brand Audit?

-Your Brand Audit is a strategic review of your organization’s mission, offerings, ability to deliver on its promises, and customers’ perceptions of your organization.
-The process involves a questionnaire or guide to follow, which will help you assess:
+Your Brand Audit is a strategic review of your organization’s story, mission, offerings, ability to deliver on its

 - Your organization’s mission – why it exists